Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 CHATTAR MANZIL

 Most noteworthy, both buildings suffered greatly during the 1857 siege of India.
-Furthermore, both the state and the central government are continuously working on restoring its maximum possible glow as of now.
+Furthermore, both the state and the central government are continuously working on restoring their maximum possible glow.

 Again, history lovers should pay a quick visit here!